 Cajun Chorus Frog

-Cajun chorus frogs are in the family “Hylidae,” which we typically think of as “treefrogs.”
-These small frogs have a background color of brown or brownish-gray with darker stripes of the same color.
-Many individuals have three longitudinal stripes with irregular edges, but some individuals have three rows of spots instead of stripes.
+These small frogs have a brown or brownish-gray background color with darker stripes of the same color on the back.
+Many individuals have three longitudinal stripes with irregular edges on the back, but some individuals have three rows of spots instead of stripes.
 Still other individuals may have a combination of spots and stripes in a longitudinal pattern.
 The limbs are banded with the same colors, and the skin on the body and limbs is granular.
 A dark brown stripe extends from the snout through the eye and onto the side of the head and body.
-A white or cream labial stripe extends from beneath the eye to below the tympanum.
+A white or cream stripe extends from beneath the eye to below the tympanum.
 The belly is white to cream and may have light spotting on the chest.
 The black pupil is outlined above and below with a golden iris.
-The small tadpoles are brown with golden flecking.
+The tadpoles are small, brown, and have golden flecking.
 The upper part of the tail musculature is dark brown, in contrast to the light area below, giving the tail a striped appearance.
 The tail fins are transparent with fine dark brown reticluations.
 The throat is not pigmented and the lateral eyes are golden.
 The Cajun chorus frog is one of the trilling chorus frogs (some species in the genus have a single-note call).
 The trill is produced at a rate of about 20 calls per minute, and each call has on average 13 pulses per second.
 Most chorusing occurs at night but chorusing can occur day and night early in the breeding season.

 Cajun chorus frogs are typically found in vegetation at ground level.
 They occur in eastern Oklahoma and Texas, through most of Arkansas and Louisiana, and into western Mississippi.